kenliten/kenliten/README.md

 ## Something missing?

 - 🔭 I’m currently working on freelancing
-- 🌱 I’m currently learning C# and working hard on my #100DaysOfCode challenge
+- 🌱 I’m currently working hard on my #100DaysOfCode challenge and building a portfolio
 - 👯 I’m looking to collaborate on any project I can, translating, code documentation, code itself and any other thing I can collaborate with
 - 💬 Ask me about my projects and how can I help you with yours
 - 📫 How to reach me: